HAFix: History-Augmented Large Language Models for Bug Fixing

 \subsubsection{Approach}

-We utilize our baseline alongside the most promising bug-fixing approaches identified in RQ1, FLN-all, and HAFix-Agg, combined with three prompt styles: \Instruction, \InstructionLabel, and \InstructionInfill.
-These prompt styles vary in their levels of specificity and context structure, providing the potential to enhance the bug-fixing performance of our approach.
-The \Instruction prompt provides explicit instructions on how to fix the bug, potentially improving clarity and precision in generating bug-specific fixed code.
-On the other hand, the \InstructionLabel prompt combines instructions with the label of the buggy line of code.
-Finally, the \InstructionInfill prompt asks the model to complete missing segments of the buggy line of code that we have manually masked.
+We utilize our baseline alongside the most promising bug-fixing approaches identified in RQ1, HAFix-Agg, combined with three prompt styles: \Instruction, \InstructionLabel, and \InstructionInfill.
+These prompt styles differ in specificity and context structure, providing potential to enhance the bug-fixing performance of our approach.
+Specifically, the \Instruction prompt explicitly mentions the buggy line after showing the entire context snippet of the line, the \InstructionLabel prompt indicates the buggy line within the snippet using labels, and the \InstructionInfill prompt replaces the buggy line by a placeholder, asking the model to fill in the missing code.

-Since we already obtained the \Instruction prompt results in RQ1, here we experimented with the \InstructionLabel and \InstructionInfill prompts using nucleus sampling to identify the most effective prompt style for the baseline, FLN-all, and HAFix-Agg approaches, then compared to the RQ1 \Instruction prompt results.
+Since we already obtained the \Instruction prompt results in RQ1, here we experimented with the \InstructionLabel and \InstructionInfill prompts using nucleus sampling to identify the most effective prompt style for the baseline, and HAFix-Agg approaches, then compared to the RQ1 \Instruction prompt results.
 For HAFix-Agg, we aggregated the 70 samples generated from the seven individual history heuristics (10 samples per heuristic, with each sample representing a single inference result from the LLM).
-Finally, we determined the best-performing prompt style for each approach and compared them with the baseline, FLN-all, and HAFix-Agg to identify the most effective prompt style.
+Finally, we determined the best-performing prompt style for each approach and compared it with the baseline and HAFix-Agg to identify the most effective prompt style.

-To analyze the impact of different prompt styles on the baseline, FLN-all, and HAFix-Agg, we refer to the combination of an approach (baseline, FLN-all, or HAFix-Agg) with a specific prompt style (\Instruction, \InstructionLabel, or \InstructionInfill) as a configuration.
+To analyze the impact of different prompt styles on the baseline and HAFix-Agg, we refer to the combination of an approach (baseline or HAFix-Agg) with a specific prompt style (\Instruction, \InstructionLabel, or \InstructionInfill) as a configuration.
 Using the Pass@k metric, we evaluated and compared the performance of these configurations.
 Below, we present the results for each configuration, beginning with the baseline.